- Badass Normal: As always, they're normal people who accomplish amazing feats.

-- Colour-Coded for Your Convenience: Though inverted from the norm, as heroic Snake Eyes is dressed in black, and Anti-Villain Storm Shadow is dressed in white.
+- Color-Coded for Your Convenience: Though inverted from the norm, as heroic Snake Eyes is dressed in black, and Anti-Villain Storm Shadow is dressed in white.

 - Combat Pragmatist: After Snake Eyes brings a grenade to a sword fight, Storm Shadow uses explosives in his next engagement, and sees no problem working with COBRA if it helps him kill Snake Eyes.

-- Curb-Stomp Battle: The only people who have lasted longer than a few seconds in a fight with him are Snake Eyes and Jinx.
+- Curb-Stomp Battle: The only people who have lasted longer than a few seconds in a fight with him are Snake Eyes, Jinx, and technically Snowjob.

 - Dual Wielding: He uses two katanas.

-- Even Evil Has Loved Ones: In spite of his many many faults he does love his family but he also tries to control them and steer them down the path he things is better.
+- Even Evil Has Loved Ones: In spite of his many many faults, he does love his family.
+But he also tries to control them and steer them down the path he thinks is better.